4ngryR4v3n/fluffy-fiesta/documentation/setup/kali.md

 **NOTE:** This guide is intended for personal use and may result in an undesired configuration.

+## Requirements

+- A reliable internet connection
+- Windows 10
+- VirtualBox

-## Setting up a Kali live-build system
+## Setting up the live-build system

 Install Kali Linux in a virtual machine.
 Ensure that the guest is on the same network as the host (necessary to transfer the compiled image to the host for safe-keeping).
 Use default Kali installation settings (ie. no encryption or fancy partitioning).